Dividend Reinvestment Plan

 Advantages of a dividend reinvestment plan

-1. Accumulate shares without paying commission
+1. Accumulate shares without commission

-2. Accumulate shares at a discount
+2. Purchase at a discount

-3. Compounding effect in action
+3. Compounding in action

-5. Creation of capital for the company
+5. Provide capital for the company

-How DRIPs impact your taxes?
+How DRIPs impact your taxes

 Disadvantages of a dividend reinvestment plan